hybridsjs/hybrids/docs/component-model/definition.md

 });
 ```

-The above structure allows short syntax, and still allows to import the definition in another module, for example for unit testing, or the reference.
+The above short syntax allows to import the definition in another module, for example for unit testing, or the reference.

 ### Multiple Components